Why does my tea get bitter?

 - Buy good quality tea

-Cold brewing tea draws fewer tannins into the tea compared to warm brewing.
-Fewer tannins result in a smoother, sweeter and more dynamic cup of tea.
+Cold brewing tea draws no bitter notes into the tea compared to warm brewing, which results in a smoother, sweeter and more dynamic cup of tea.

 Read how to cold brew tea here